dotnet/csharpstandard/standard/interfaces.md

 }
 ```

 Within the interfaces `IA` and `IB`, member `M` is accessible directly by name.
-However, within method `Start`, we cannot wrote `c.M()` or `c.P`, as those names are not visible.
+However, within method `Start`, we cannot write `c.M()` or `c.P`, as those names are not visible.
 To find them, casts to the appropriate interface type are needed.

 > *Note*: See how the declaration of `M` in `IB` uses explicit interface implementation syntax.
 This is necessary to make that method override the one in `IA`; the modifier `override` may not be applied to a function member. *end note*